 The following figures highlight a summary of projected operating expenses, capital costs and the net income under the sustained funding and expanded funding scenarios.
-In both scenarios, the budget operates in a surplus however under the Sustained Funding scenario, the use of carryover funds will be necessary to help fund capital improvements in FY 2016/2017.
+In both scenarios, the budget operates in a surplus however under the Sustained Funding scenario, the use of carryover funds will be necessary to help fund capital improvements in FY 2016/2017 (\$2.1 million).

-Based on the Sustained Funding Scenario (Figure 72), a surplus exists in each year of the plan based on the assumptions outlined in this chapter.
-This balance is approximately \$8.3 million based on the FY 2014 Final Budget and increases to approximately \$10.7 million in FY 2018/2019.
+Based on the Sustained Funding Scenario (Figure 72), a surplus exists in each year of the plan with exception to FY 2016/2017 based on the assumptions outlined in this chapter.
+The annual (not cumulative) balance is approximately \$8.3 million in FY 2014 and increases to approximately \$9.7 million in FY 2018/2019.
 This surplus assumes both operating and capital revenues (including FTA funding).
 In the case that assumed state or FTA funds are not available, surpluses may be used to fund operational and capital expenses.
-In FY 2016/2017, it is assumed that carryover funds will be used to support the construction of a Park and Ride Facility in Scotts Valley
+In FY 2016/2017, it is assumed that carryover funds from previous year surpluses will be used to support the construction of a Park and Ride Facility in Scotts Valley.